secML/secML.github.io/src/content/post/class7.md

 ## Semantics derived automatically from language corpora contain human-like biases

-> Aylin Caliskan, Joanna J. Bryson, Arvind Narayanan. _Aylin Caliskan, Joanna J. Bryson, Arvind Narayanan_.
-Science Magazine, 2017. [[PDF]](http://science.sciencemag.org/content/sci/356/6334/183.full.pdf)
+> Caliskan, A., Bryson, J., & Narayanan, A. (2017). _Semantics derived automatically from language corpora contain human-like biases_.
+Science, 356(6334), 183-186. doi:10.1126/science.aal4230 [[PDF]](http://science.sciencemag.org/content/sci/356/6334/183.full.pdf)

 The focus of this paper is how machine learning can learn from the biases and stereotypes in humans.
 The main contributions of the authors are:

-Using word embeddings to extract associations in text Replicate human bias to reveal prejudice behavior in humans Show that cultural stereotypes propagate to widely used AI today
+1. Using word embeddings to extract associations in text
+2. Replicate human bias to reveal prejudice behavior in humans
+3. Show that cultural stereotypes propagate to widely used AI today

 ### Uncovering Biases in ML